-If you are interested in teaching your students about chemical reactions than you will want to add this one to the must-do science lessons!
+If you are interested in teaching your students about chemical reactions then you will want to add this one to the must-do science lessons!
 Burning steel wool gives you a spectacular display in a combustion reaction.
-All you need is some fine grade steel wool, a 9-volt battery and safety procedures and a pan.
+All you need is some fine-grade steel wool, a 9-volt battery and safety procedures, and a pan.

 Safety First Burning Steel Wool